ProvCheck Terms and Conditions

 (c) using suitably skilled, experienced and qualified personnel.

-2.3.
+2.4.
 Availability:

-(a) The Supplier will use reasonable efforts to ensure the SaaS Service is available on a 24/7 basis.
-However, it is possible that on occasion the SaaS Service may be unavailable to permit maintenance or other development activity to take place, or in the event of Force Majeure.
+(a) The Supplier will use reasonable efforts to ensure the Service is available on a 24/7 basis.
+However, it is possible that on occasion the Service may be unavailable to permit maintenance or other development activity to take place, or in the event of Force Majeure.
 The Supplier will use reasonable efforts to publish on the Website and/or notify the Client by email advance details of any unavailability.

-(b) Through the use of web services and APIs, the SaaS Service interoperates with a range of third-party service features.
+(b) Through the use of web services and APIs, the Service interoperates with a range of third-party service features.
 The Supplier does not make any warranty or representation on the availability of those third-party features.

-2.4.
+2.5.
 Additional Related Services:

 3. Client Obligations

-The Client and its personnel must:
+3.1.
+General use: The Client and its personnel must:

 (i) the Client’s own internal business purposes in the furtherance of providing services to their clients; and